Sam Darnold throws 4 TD passes, Jets rout Redskins 34-17

+”He’s still developing,” Crowder said. ”You can definitely tell that he’s starting to be a little more vocal, take ownership of the offense, which he should – that’s part of the development of a quarterback in this league.
+I’m just glad he’s taking the right steps to become a great quarterback in this league.”

-The Jets (3-7) sacked Haskins six times, including three by safety Jamal Adams, and linebacker Neville Hewitt intercepted him in his return to the lineup.
-Le’Veon Bell ran for a 1-yard TD, Griffin had a career-high 109 yards receiving and New York eclipsed 400 yards of offense for the first time in 20 games.
+The Jets (3-7) sacked Redskins rookie quarterback Dwayne Haskins six times, including three by safety Jamal Adams, and linebacker Neville Hewitt intercepted him in his return to the lineup.
+Le’Veon Bell ran for a 1-yard TD, and New York reached 400 yards of offense for the first time in 20 games.

 Washington (1-9) set a franchise record by going 16 consecutive quarters without a touchdown before Derrius Guice scored on a 45-yard screen pass early in the fourth.
 Haskins was 19 of 35 passing for 214 yards and threw TD passes to Guice and tight end Jeremy Sprinkle in his first game since being named starter for the rest of the season.